-Dover sole or common sole is prized benthic flatfish found along the shallow coastal waters, stretching from the English Channel, North Sea, the eastern Atlantic to the Mediterranean sand beds.
-It is popular for its fine, firm, lean white meat and delicate, sweet flavor in the French and Mediterranean cuisine.
+Dover sole or common sole is a prized benthic flatfish found along the shallow coastal waters, stretching from the English Channel, North Sea, the eastern Atlantic to the Mediterranean sand beds.
+It is popular for its fine, firm, lean white meat and delicate, sweet flavor in French and Mediterranean cuisine.

 Scientific name: Solea solea.
 It is the only true sole fish in the Soleidae family.
 Other popular names for this fish are Black sole, Sole, River sole, Slip..etc.

 Dover sole is a temperate ocean flatfish with a narrower and longer shaped body than other flatfish; brown with dark spots on its dorsal (upper) side and white on the underside.
 Like halibut and other right eye flounders, common sole also exhibits right-sided eyes and snout.